rmwesley/phy571_Cahn-Hilliard/readme.md

 [//]: # (To compile this file as a pdf run the following command: pandoc readme.md -o readme.pdf)

+# Project desciption
-# Phase separation of the components of a binary fluid (AC)
+Subject: Phase separation of the components of a binary fluid (AC)

 Instructions/advices: